CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```BIONIC_ARMOR_INTERFACE``` This bionic can provide power to powered armor.
 - ```BIONIC_FAULTY``` This bionic is a "faulty" bionic.
 - ```BIONIC_GUN``` This bionic is a gun bionic and activating it will fire it.
-Prevents all other activation effects.
+Prevents all other activation effects including power draw by bionic.
 - ```BIONIC_NPC_USABLE``` The NPC AI knows how to use this CBM, and it can be installed on an NPC.
 - ```BIONIC_POWER_SOURCE``` This bionic is a power source bionic.
 - ```BIONIC_SLEEP_FRIENDLY``` This bionic won't prompt the user to turn it off if they try to sleep while it's active.